Basic Models for Multibranch Organization

 Small and midsize businesses sooner or later may face the problem of growth.
 They can grow by mergers or by creating local subsidiaries or branches in new regions or countries.
 Due to their locations, the organization subsidiaries use different base (functional) currency and should meet different reporting requirements (including non-matching financial years); their customers and vendors are not shared.
 For historical reasons, the organization subsidiaries may have different structures of accounts and subaccounts.

-In MYOB Advanced, such subsidiaries can have separate tenant accounts with different Company IDs.
+In MYOB Acumatica, such subsidiaries can have separate tenant accounts with different Company IDs.
 The simplest structure is shown by Model 4, illustrated below.
 Although technically the parent organization and its subsidiaries may keep their data in the same database, they may have different base currencies, different financial year settings, and separate lists of trade partners.
 Such subsidiaries even can be hosted on different websites.

-MYOB Advanced provides the consolidation-related functionality to be used by both sides: the parent organization and its subsidiaries.
+MYOB Acumatica provides the consolidation-related functionality to be used by both sides: the parent organization and its subsidiaries.
 If different base currencies are used by the parent company and its subsidiary, such subsidiaries can translate their balances before they prepare the consolidation data for exporting.
 For details, see GL Consolidation Configuration: General Information, GL Consolidation: General Information, and Translation of Financial Statements: General Information.

 If interbranch transactions take place, they should be eliminated manually during period-end or year-end routine procedures.